LordSnoosh/SEIR2222/work/w10/d5/03-mern-infrastructure-part-3.md

 - `confirm`: Used to confirm the password is entered correctly
 - `error`: Used to display an error message if the sign up fails

-Unlike with a function component that can define multiple pieces of state by using the `useState` hook multiple times, a class component's state is always a single object assigned to a `state` property on the instance of the component.
+Unlike with a function component that can define multiple pieces of state by using the `useState` hook multiple times, **a class component's state is always a single object assigned to a `state` property on the instance of the component**.

 There are two ways to initialize the `state` property: